-If Chapter 2 Chapter is successful helping youth literacy then our second "chapter" will be to help the men & women in our prison system gain literacy skills so they can become functionally literate.
+Chapter 2 Chapter will also work with adult literacy.
+Just like bookends, C2C will help the men & women in our prison system gain literacy skills so they can become functionally literate.
 Adult illiteracy is the single largest commonality in our prison populations.

-Over 80% only read at the 4th grade level.
+Over 80% of incarcerated adults only read at the 4th grade level.
 Recidivism is dramatically lower for those that improve their reading skills and earn their GED's during their time in prison.

 Help me help our less fortunate children.

-Support me now so that in the future, I can help our incarcerated population in the hopes that they can be productive citizens.
+Support us so that we can help our incarcerated population in the hopes that they can be productive citizens.

 I have been immersed in books since day one.
 My house was full of books, and my parents would read to my sister and I every night - usually three or four books.
 I was always in love with literature.
 I loved, and still do love, to read.
 I love being able to live in my mind for a while, to become enraptured with the story and characters, drawn into the pages.